micheleusuelli/micheleusuelli.github.io/README.md

 If you have any questions, feel free to reach out to me on LinkedIn: [LinkedIn profile](https://uk.linkedin.com/in/michele-usuelli-1b84b460).

+On Nobember 10, I spoke at the [Sberbank Data Science Journey in Moscow](https://sdsj.sberbank.ai/ru/day).

 On November 29, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).